-Far too often I work with guys that feel like they get walked on in their dating life.
+Far too often I work with people that feel like they get walked on in their dating life.
 They’re unsure if the person they like reciprocates those feelings back.
-Most of these guys struggle in their dating lives because they choose not to assert themselves in fear of being rejected, or being deemed unmanly for seeming needy.
+Most of these people struggle in their dating lives because they choose not to assert themselves in fear of being rejected, or being deemed high-maintenance or unattractive for seeming needy.
 Sometimes they lack the ability to recognize their emotions in a healthy way.

 After a few dates with Kara, Jon felt very confused.
 The very first date was at a local dive bar where they sung karaoke and made friends with some of the elderly folks, who asked if they were married.